Atlanta Meningitis Misdiagnosis Lawyer

 VIEW MORE

-If you or a loved one suffered harm due to a delayed or missed diagnosis, contact Chance, Forlines, Carter & King, P.C. at 404-760-7400 for a free consultation.
-Our experienced Atlanta meningitis misdiagnosis lawyers help patients across Georgia pursue encephalitis brain injury claims and hold negligent medical providers accountable.
+If you or a loved one suffered harm due to a delayed diagnosis or a missed diagnosis, contact Chance, Forlines, Carter & King, P.C. for a free consultation.
+Our experienced Atlanta medical malpractice lawyers help medical malpractice clients across Atlanta, GA, and throughout Georgia.
+We pursue encephalitis brain injury claims and hold negligent healthcare providers accountable for medical negligence.

 Why Patients Are Hospitalized for Meningitis

 Meningitis is an infection of the meninges, the protective tissue surrounding the brain and spinal cord.
-It can be caused by viruses, bacteria, or fungi, and symptoms often overlap with less serious illnesses, making diagnosis challenging.
+It can be caused by viruses, fungi, or bacterial infections.
+Symptoms often overlap with less serious illnesses, making it hard to diagnose meningitis.
 Common symptoms include:

 - Fever and chills